 Inflammation is the Fuse that Ignites Cancer

-In Latin, the word "inflammation" means "I ignite, set alight" and like gasoline, that's exactly what it does to cancer.
+In Latin, the word "inflammation" means "I ignite, set alight," and like gasoline, that's exactly what it does to cancer.
 A microenvironment of chronic inflammation can increase the risk of cancer, bolster chemotherapy resistance and turn on oncogenes, genes that can turn cells into tumors.

 Powerful Insights to Cancer Treatment

 Unfortunately, inflammation and cancer signaling pathways are ignored for most cancers in the oncology world.
-Basically, inflammation is one of the leading factors that contributes to uncontrolled growth of cancers cells and spreading (metastasis).
+Basically, inflammation is one of the leading factors that contribute to uncontrolled growth of cancers cells and spreading (metastasis).
 In this article we will explain helpful approaches to give cancer patients an edge in treatment and overall cancer planning.

 Uncovering and treating the cause of inflammation, rather than just treating the symptoms, is an important key when fighting cancer or chronic disease.
-To get to the root of the inflammation, we have to learn what causes inflammation and how to deal with it.
+To get to the root cause of the inflammation, we have to learn what causes inflammation and how to deal with it.
 Let's get started.

 What Causes Inflammation?